abicas/SapOnMicrosoftDemos/content/labs/autoint/virtualagents/_index.en.md

 ### What we will build

-In this lab we will build an API and receives a JSON payload with the Sales Order to be queries on SAP and sends the required information via Outlook using native SAP and Office 365 integrations.
+In this lab we will build an chatbot that answers Sales Order details, using Power Virtual Agents and publishing the bot to Microsoft Teams.

-Whenever this API is used, it triggers a Logic App (built with no code) that will analyze the payload, run a BAPI on SAP, process the response, build an HTML table and send it by email alongside with the BAPI JSON.
+Whenever this bot is invoked, it triggers a a flow that will call an SAP BAPI based on user inputs process the response, build an HTML table and send it back to the chatbot.

 You can see a sample of the lab below:

-{{< youtube wqMKEuQEmIA >}}
+{{< youtube I9FuhBlQgpo >}}